NEXUS: A Search for Nuclear Variability with the First Two JWST NIRCam Epochs: Discussion

 \section{Discussion}

 We now proceed to discuss the nature of the variable sources detected by our difference imaging process.
 Our fiducial 0\farcs2 diameter aperture ensures the detected variable flux is within 1~kpc from the nucleus of the source at all redshifts.
 We use the morphological classification {\tt CLASS\_STAR} and a preliminary version of photometric redshift $z_{\rm phot}$ catalog for NEXUS sources to separate extragalactic sources from Galactic stars.
-Among the $\sim 450$ visually-vetted variable sources, we attempt to classify stars with {\tt CLASS\_STAR}$>0.9$ in both bands and $z_{\rm phot}<0.1$, and find that almost all reliable variables are extragalactic.
+Our photometric redshift estimation procedure is described in \citet{ZhuangEtAl2025a}.
+Among the $\sim 450$ visually vetted variable sources, we attempt to classify stars with {\tt CLASS\_STAR}$>0.9$ in both bands and $z_{\rm phot}<0.1$, and find that all reliable variables are extragalactic.
 The distribution of these nuclear variables in the photometric redshift versus F444W magnitude plane is shown in Fig.~\ref{fig:zdist}.
 These variable sources follow a similar redshift distribution as the parent NEXUS galaxy sample.

 A detailed classification of the variable population requires spectroscopy, which is currently scarce.
 NEXUS has been accumulating NIRCam/WFSS and NIRSpec/MSA spectroscopy for sources in the field, and we will perform detailed studies of these variable sources in future work.
-Below we showcase several examples with nuclear variability identified from this work, for which we have reliable spectroscopic classifications from WFSS or MSA spectra, or reasonable source classifications based on NIRCam photometry from NEXUS EDR \citep{nexus-edr}.
+Below, we showcase several examples with nuclear variability identified from this work, for which we have reliable spectroscopic classifications from WFSS or MSA spectra, or reasonable source classifications based on NIRCam photometry from the NEXUS EDR \citep{nexus-edr}.
+As of now, we mostly have classifications for AGNs, LRDs, and off-nuclear transients (see \citealt{nexus-qdr}), but as the NEXUS survey progresses, our source classification will extend to various types of astrophysical sources (e.g., TDEs, variable stars, etc.).